EricHeredia/freeCodeCamp/guide/english/vim/index.md

 The modal part of Vim is what makes it really powerful.
 For a interactive tutorial, please visit [OpenVim](http://www.openvim.com/).
 Here you can try for yourself several of its more powerful features.

+Vim installations come with a built in tutor to get you started using Vim.
+Type `vimtutor` in terminal for UNIX environments or newer versions of Vim have a start menu shortcut to the tutor for Windows systems.

 ## More information

 For more information head to <a href='https://vim.sourceforge.io' target='_blank' rel='nofollow'>Vim's homepage</a>